suchyond/sreality-crawler-ts/README.md

 - Select how many flats should be processed.
 - Click "Crawl and process flats" button.
-- Wait for downloading and processing to complete, flats will be shown automatically when the processing is finished
+- Wait for downloading and processing to complete, flats will be shown automatically when the processing is finished.

+# References:

+This repo is based on the following article [Docker, Postgres, Node, Typescript Setup](https://dev.to/chandrapantachhetri/docker-postgres-node-typescript-setup-47db) article.